denialpan/danpack17/README.md

 # danfactory
-## the type of tech factory modpack to play when you're busy with other things
+### the type of tech factory modpack to play when you're busy with other things

+**"creative-"** - luviern, as an alternative to vanilla+ modpacks

 I've gone through numerous amounts of modpacks, both custom-made and famous creator ones, however, it is hard to strike a balance between these three categories: